The 6 IB PYP Transdisciplinary Themes: A Guide to Programme Planning

 Schools must teach six units of inquiry per year, one under each of the transdisciplinary themes.
 The exception is the early years programme (ages 3-5), which requires a minimum of four units per year due to the developmental needs of younger children.

 No, Central Ideas must be unique to each unit across the entire Programme of Inquiry.
-However, the macro-concepts (such as 'Change' or 'Responsibility') will repeat frequently, allowing pupils to build a deeper, more sophisticated understanding of those concepts as they mature.
+However, the macro-concepts (such as 'Change' or 'Responsibility') will repeat frequently, allowing learners to build a deeper, more sophisticated understanding of those concepts as they mature.

 If a specific skill, such as long division or fractions, does not authentically connect to the current unit of inquiry, do not force it.
 Teach that maths standard as an isolated, stand-alone unit.
 Authentic connection is always preferable to superficial integration.